 Credit risk is the risk of loss due to a counter-party's inability to meet its obligations under a financial instrument or contractual agreement that will result in a financial loss to the Company.
-The Company's credit risk exposure includes the carrying amounts of cash and cash equivalents and amounts receivable.
+The Company's credit risk exposure includes the carrying amounts of cash and cash equivalents other receivables and amounts receivable from MCC Ramu NiCo Limited.
 To limit the credit risk exposure on its cash and cash equivalents, the Company holds all its cash and cash equivalents in credit worthy financial institutions.
 The Company believes no impairment is necessary in respect of amounts receivable from MCC Ramu NiCo Limited and other receivables as balances are monitored on a regular basis with the result that exposure to bad debts is insignificant.